thesaugat/summarization/README.md

 ## Summarization Service - Function Documentation

-This document provides an overview of the functions implemented in the [`main.py`](https://github.com/thesaugat/summarization/blob/dev/ml-service/app/main.py) file of the Summarization Service.
+This document provides an overview of the functions implemented in the [`main.py`](https://github.com/thesaugat/summarization/blob/dev/ml-service/app/main.py) file of the Summarization Task on the ml-service microservice for the ML part.
 Each function includes a brief description, along with its input and output parameters.
 Click on the function name to navigate directly to its implementation in the code.

 ---